Leadership and Board of Trustees

 Fernando and his wife, Christine, who is French and holds a degree in Political Science from a Swiss university, have three children at ISP: Valentina (Class of 2017), Quentin (Class of 2020) and Santiago (Class of 2023).
 Combined, the family hold passports from Mexico, Spain, France and Colombia.

 Igor Schlumberger, born and raised in Paris, is a renowned entrepreneur in the e-commerce industry.
 Among his many achievements he launched Europe’s foremost shopping destination in 1998, Leguide.com, and served as its CEO.
 He also co-founded both PrestaShop in 2007, an open source e-commerce solution, and recently in 2012, an industry-leading customer solution called VideoDesk, which uses live video, text and voice chat.

 He and his wife Emmanuelle, a primary school teacher in the French educational system, are greatly interested in education.
 An inquirer by nature, Igor is a fervent believer in the IB program.
 After spending a year and a half in Palo Alto in California in the early 90s, Igor came back to Paris to raise his family.
 At ISP, he is able to offer his children an international education, increasing their understanding of the world and their chances for success in a global economy, all the while growing up in Paris.
-A father of five, three of his children have already graduated from ISP, Isaure (class of 2012), Rémy (class of 2013) and Paul (class of 2015).
-Emile (class of 2019) is currently attending ISP.
+A father of five, four of his children have already graduated from ISP, Isaure (class of 2012), Rémy (class of 2013), Paul (class of 2015) and Emile (class of 2019).
 Igor is delighted to serve the ISP community as a member of the Board since 2006.